Easy As Cookies

 • ½ cup chopped walnuts (57 grams/2 ounces)

-• honey, brown sugar, maple syrup, extra walnuts or pear (to serve)
+• toppings (honey, brown sugar, maple syrup, extra walnuts or pear)

 Instructions

-• Combine steel-cut oats, water, and milk in a small to medium sized saucepan.
+• Combine steel-cut oats, water, and milk in a 1 ½ quart saucepan.
 Heat over high heat, stirring occasionally, until the water begins to bubble.
+This can take 8-10 minutes.

-• Turn heat to medium, maintaining a low bubble.
+• Turn heat to medium-low heat to maintain a low bubble.
 Cook for 10 minutes, stirring occasionally.

-• Stir in pear; cook for another 5 minutes.
-Stir occasionally; you may need to stir more as the oats thicken to be sure nothing sticks to the bottom.
+• Stir in chopped pear, and cook over low heat for another 5 minutes.
+Stir more often to ensure nothing sticks on bottom.

-• Leftovers can be stored in the refrigerator for a few days.
-Add a splash of milk or water when reheating them.
+• Store leftovers in the refrigerator for a few days.
+Reheat gently, adding a splash of water to loosen them up.

 Notes